nihilanthmf/suprr/README.md

 Here's a step-by-step instruction on how to self-host the backend:

 1. Clone this repository (https://github.com/nihilanthmf/suprr)
-2. Create a .env file inside the repo directory with the following values:
+2. Create a .env file inside the repo directory
-   DATABASE_URL=postgresql://your-pg-database-url
-   TELEGRAM_BOT_TOKEN=your-telegram-bot-token
-   BASE_URL=the-url-of-your-backend

 ## Setting up the database